azmy60/azmy60/README.md

 ### Hi there 👋

-I love exploring UI engineering, backends, and rust (still learning though..)!
-And I'm very interested to developing non-final products like libraries and frameworks.
+I love exploring UI engineering, and backends.
+And I really like developing libraries or frameworks.